Things to do in Wilderness

 Cozy Friday night market at Milkwood Village in the centre of Wilderness.

 Saturday mornings: Wild Oats Farmers’ Market in Sedgefield and Outeniqua Farmer’s market in George.
 These are good places for a hearty breakfast and coffee or to buy local fresh farm products.

 Wilderness is in the middle of the Garden Route, the golfing centre of South Africa.
 It is hosting some of the world’s most renowned, but still affordable, golf courses.

-On any good weather you can enjoy the thrill of a paragliding flight on any good weather day as a passenger or - even better - stay a few days longer and receive a paragliding license course.
+On any good weather you can enjoy the thrill of a paragliding flight as a passenger.
+Or even better, stay a few days longer and receive a paragliding license course.

 Canyoning/kloofing and abseiling are offered to the more adventurous visitors. (contact Eden Adventures).

 Wilderness offers a good choice of nice restaurants.
 In the rooms you will find a file with an overview and a short description of what they offer.

 Day trips from Wilderness

-Alternatively you can drive to Knysna by taking the old 7-passes road.
-Make a stop in Rheenendal (Totties Farm kitschen is great for lunch), visit the goldmine or have a walk or picnic in the forest (Jubilee creek).
+Alternatively you can drive to Knysna by taking the old 7-passes road and make a stop in Rheenendal (Totties Farm kitschen is great for lunch), visit the goldmine or have a walk or picnic in the forest (Jubilee creek).

 offers a unique trail on the peninsula of Robberg Nature Reserve and can be combined with a dolphin and whale watching ocean safari.